Absolute indices for determining compactness, separability and number of clusters: Adjacent sets and separability of clusters

-Consider a synthetic data set illustrated in Figure \ref{marmatrix}(a-c).
-Each set contains four clusters, represented by $\circo, \squareo,\triangleo$ and $\diamondo$.
-In the first data set (DS1), the clusters are well-separated.
-In the second (DS2), the clusters are closer but still distinct.
-In the third data set (DS3), the clusters are intermixed.
-For each data set, we consider margin matrices $M_{full}$ using all points of clusters; $ M_{ms}$ using $\mathcal{D}_1$ sets for each cluster, and $M_{med}$ using $\mathcal{D}_2$ sets for each cluster.
+Consider the synthetic datasets illustrated in Figure \ref{marmatrix}(a-c).
+Each dataset comprises four clusters, with data points depicted by the symbols $\circo, \squareo,\triangleo$ and $\diamondo$.
+In the first dataset (DA1), the clusters are well separated.
+In the second dataset (DA2), the clusters are closer to one another yet remain clearly distinguishable.
+In the third dataset (DA3), the clusters are intermixed.
+For each dataset, we compute the corresponding separability matrix $M$.

-The margin matrix for the data set DS1 is as follows.
-We can see that in $M_{full}, M_{ms}$ and $M_{med}$ all margins are strictly positive, indicating that the clusters are well separated.